-You can find the amount on:

-- the loss/excess imputation credits carried forward letter we sent you after your 2016 year return acknowledgement or notice of assessment, or - page 1 of your personal tax summary for 2016 (if you received one).
+You can find the amount on the loss/excess imputation credits carried forward letter we sent you after your 2018 year return acknowledgement or notice of assessment.

 If you have excess imputation credits to bring forward but didn't receive confirmation of the amount, please call us.